MahmoudElkarargy/iWall/README.md

 iWall is an application that offers you a great variety of High-quality photos for your iPhone device.
 After signing up on the application, user selects his device and can easily search for specific collections.
-Also, adding photos to his like list, share it and save it!
+Also, he can add photos to his like list, share a photo and save it!

 ## This project focused on:
 * Design and build an app from the ground up.